MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -IsWaitingForBitLockerComplete

-Use this parameter to configure the step to wait for BitLocker to complete the drive encryption process on all drives before continuing task sequence execution.
+Set this parameter to `$true` to configure the step to wait for BitLocker to complete the drive encryption process on all drives before continuing task sequence execution.

 ```yaml
 Type: Boolean